Design and test your Bridge structures, using the Science Olympiad App

 Under Add-ons and Integrations, you should see a Science Olympiad app.
 Switch that on and click Save Settings.
 Once this is done, visit SkyCiv Structural 3D and you should see the Science Olympiad app under Add-ons in the top navigation bar:

 Clicking this will launch the App and allow you to start testing your model.
-Not sure how to model or design your boomilever?
-See this article on how to model a boomilever in SkyCiv with video and a step by step guide.

 Your area load should be a Two-Way -60 kPa force over a 5x5cm square.
 Area load nodes (Corner Node IDs input) should be entered in a clockwise or anti-clockwise direction.
 Here is an example of a correctly applied area load: